Representation Stability for Disks in a Strip: The Rational Homology of

 The process described above that shows that the set in the theorem generates homology proves that

 appears in our decomposition of

 as if $Z'_{j-1}$ is a wheel not paired off, then $Z'_{j-1}$ outranks $Z'_{j}$ by assumption, so it can come immediately to the left of $AF(Z'_{j}, Z'_{j+1})$, and if it is a wheel that is paired off or an averaged-filter it, or the averaged-filter on $2$ wheels that replaces it, can come to the left of $AF(Z'_{j}, Z'_{j+1})$, as anything can follow a filter on 2 wheels or an averaged-filter.
-Anything can come to the right of $AF(Z'_{j}, Z_{j+1})$.
+Anything can come to the right of $AF(Z'_{j}, Z'_{j+1})$.
 This process gives an injective map from the set in Theorem to the basis of Lemma \ref{replaceallbigfilters1}.
 Thus, the cardinality of the set of the theorem is at most the cardinality of the basis of Lemma \ref{replaceallbigfilters1}.
-Since every element in the basis of Lemma \ref{replaceallbigfilters1} can be written in terms of the set in the Theorem it follows that the set described in the theorem is a basis. \end{proof}
+Since every element in the basis of Lemma \ref{replaceallbigfilters1} can be written in terms of the set in the theorem it follows that the set described in the theorem is a basis. \end{proof}

-Thus, we have proven that there is a basis for $H_{k}\big(\text{cell}(n,w);\Q\big)$ that consists only of concatenation products of nontrivial proper averaged-filters on at least $3$ wheels and proper wheels.
-We use this theorem a finite presentation for $H_{*}\big(\text{cell}(\bullet, w);\Q\big)$ as twisted noncommutative algebra.
+Thus, we have proven that there is a basis for $H_{k}\big(\text{cell}(n,w);\Q\big)$ that consists only of concatenation products of non-trivial proper averaged-filters on at least $3$ wheels and proper wheels.
+We use this theorem to find a finite presentation for $H_{*}\big(\text{cell}(\bullet, w);\Q\big)$ as a twisted noncommutative algebra.